 Australia was made for road trips and there are some truly iconic drives you can take across the country.
 However there are some important things to know to keep you safe.

 Firstly if you are used to driving on the wrong side of the road (aka the right) you will find that this is NOT the side we drive on in Australia.
-Apparently it can be such as issue for visitors that hire cars now have stickers on windscreens to alert visitors.
+Apparently, it can be such an issue for visitors that hire cars now have stickers on windscreens to alert visitors.
 So stick to the left.

 Secondly don’t try to drive too far in a day.
 Distances are huge for example a drive from Brisbane to Cairns will take 19 hours.
 Don’t try and cover too much in a day and build a road trip itinerary with stops along the way.
 If you need to get from A to B quickly book a flight don’t drive.

 Thirdly don’t drive at dawn/dusk/night if you can avoid it in rural and bushland areas.
 This is the time when kangaroos, wallabies and other wildlife will be looking for food and too often end up on roads.

 Watch out for signs that animals may be a danger and slow down if you see an animal on the road.
 If you see an animal on the side of the road slow down as they may panic and jump in front of you.
 If you do hit an animal call the state or territory wildlife rescue who will be able to help.